cs411-alawini/sp24-cs411-team051-OneOOne/doc/Stage2_Conceptual_and_Logical_Design.md

 Here Rent is a subcategory of Household.
   ##### Assumptions:
   - At most one category can be added to a transaction.
+  - User can only use categories created by them or system generated categories.
   - There would be only one level of nesting, ie subcategories would not have any further subcategories.